2024eli/ftc-website-14607/content/team/JasonWang.md

 weight: 4
 ---

-Jason is a senior and this is his third year in FIRST, joining after being roped in by our ever-successfully persuasive Facebook post and has stuck around because he loves the interactive builder-robot experience.
-On top of that, he enjoys teaching younger students in STEM and robotics with his fellow team members.
-As a proud and dedicated member of this team, Jason can be spotted around the lab taking pictures with his trusty camera, creating intricate CAD, and racing back-and-forth between our inventory and the 3D printers.
-His favorite memory from FTC was his first ever mission: creating the team marker!
-Outside of FTC, Jason participates in Machine Learning Club, Senior Computer Team, Dev Club, Bridge Club, and Urban Dance Movement.
-Jason’s hobbies include programming, playing the violin, and making really cool spreadsheets (like the one he uses for scouting).
+Jason is a senior in his 3rd year of FIRST, and he developed a passion for robotics after discovering the technological wonder that is CAD.
+He is the Documentation and Outreach Lead, and his favorite parts about our robotics team are designing new parts, engaging with other robot-lovers, and teaching younger students.
+Besides robotics, Jason participates in TJ’s Machine Learning Club, Senior Computer Team, Dev Club, and Urban Dance Movement.
+He has an avid interest in computer science and dreams of using CS and robotics to help others.
+In his free time, he plays the violin, makes really cool spreadsheets, plays video games, and learns about faraway places and cultures from browsing Google Maps and traveling.